RalleeDev/musical-waffle/README.md

 ## Installation

-__Guide coming as soon as a stable version is read and is publiahws__
+__Guide coming as soon as a stable version is read and is published__